ga-wdi-lessons/user-stories-and-problem-modeling/readme.md

 These are some keywords you might find yourself writing in your user stories and pseudocode.
 I've taken a stab at what their counterparts in "real" code might be.

-Take these with a grain of salt: there are many, many more ways to "hide" something than with `display:hide`.
+Take these with a grain of salt: these are just singular examples of code that could accomplish a certain English-language described result.
+For example, there are many, many more ways to "hide" something than with `display:none`.

 | English | Code |
 | --- | --- |